ARMmbed/mbed-os-5-docs/docs/refs/mesh/quick_start_intro.md

 ##### Different types of 6LoWPAN mesh networks

-6LoWPAN-based mesh networks cannot be described as a uniform standardized network type, such as WiFi.
+6LoWPAN-based mesh networks cannot be described as a uniform standardized network type, such as Wi-Fi.
 Depending on the business requirements and use cases the network may have different setups and requirements.

 ###### Star network